NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Conclusions

-The NA-\varSODINN{} detection capabilities are tested through two distinct analyses.
-First, we perform a performance assessment based on ROC curves using two \varADI{} sequences provided by the VLT/SPHERE and Keck/NIRC-2 instruments.
-Here, NA-\varSODINN{} is evaluated with respect to annular-PCA, the original SODINN, and two SODINN-based hybrid models that use only one of the two proposed approaches, \ie, the noise regime splitting or the S/N curves addition.
-We find that hybrid models improve the detection performance of SODINN in all noise regimes, which demonstrates the interest of the local noise approaches considered in this paper.
-Moreover, we find that NA-\varSODINN{} reaches even higher detection performance, especially in the speckle noise regime, by combining both approaches in the same framework.
-Next, in order to benchmark NA-\varSODINN{} against other state-of-the-art HCI algorithms, we apply NA-\varSODINN{} to the first phase of the Exoplanet Imaging Data Challenge \citep{Cantalloube2020Exoplanet}, a community-wide effort meant to offer a platform for a fair and common comparison of exoplanetary detection algorithms.
-In this analysis, we observe that NA-\varSODINN{} is ranked at the top (first or second position) of the challenge leader-board for all considered evaluation metrics, providing in particular the highest true positive rate among all entries, while still keeping a low false discovery rate.
-Our new NA-\varSODINN{} framework therefore opens the door to more accurate searches of new and/or non-confirmed worlds in individual HCI data sets, as well as in large HCI surveys.
+The NA-\varSODINN{} detection capabilities were tested through two distinct analyses.
+First, we performed a performance assessment based on ROC curves using two \varADI{} sequences provided by the VLT/SPHERE and Keck/NIRC-2 instruments.
+Here, NA-\varSODINN{} is evaluated with respect to annular-PCA, the original SODINN, and two SODINN-based hybrid models that use only one of the two proposed approaches, that is, the noise regime splitting or the S/N curves' addition.
+We found that hybrid models improve the detection performance of SODINN in all noise regimes, which demonstrates the interest of the local noise approaches considered in this paper.
+Moreover, we found that NA-\varSODINN{} reaches an even higher detection performance, especially in the speckle noise regime, by combining both approaches in the same framework.
+Then, in order to benchmark NA-\varSODINN{} against other state-of-the-art HCI algorithms, we applied NA-\varSODINN{} to the first phase of EIDC \citep{Cantalloube2020Exoplanet}, a community-wide effort meant to offer a platform for a fair and common comparison of exoplanetary detection algorithms.
+In this analysis, we observed that NA-\varSODINN{} is ranked at the top (first or second position) of the challenge leaderboard for all considered evaluation metrics, providing in particular the highest true positive rate among all entries, while still keeping a low false discovery rate.